UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Elsie_Shutt.md

-During those years when I was working—that would be from ‘53 to ‘57—we used assembly programs at first, and the first compiler for [FORTRAN](/FORTRAN "FORTRAN") became available during that time.
+During those years when I was working—that would be from ‘53 to ‘57—we used assembly programs at first, and the first compiler for FORTRAN(FORTRAN "FORTRAN") became available during that time.
 We didn’t think we wanted to learn it, because it was too far from the computer; you didn’t know what was really going on.
 But while they were waiting for Raycom to be finished, in order to keep that department